+Make sure both installation options are checked as seen above.
 At this point, Boot Camp Assistant copies your desired Windows operating system installation files from either an.
 ISO file, or a physical disc, onto the plugged in USB drive.
+Here, depending on your setup you will probably need that connected external hard drive we mentioned.
 Simply choose the location of the.
 ISO file and its intended destination (the USB drive) and click Continue.
 The next screen should say Copying Windows files… and may take a while to complete; be patient even if it looks like the progress bar freezes.

 Step 4: Create a partition for Windows